 An introduction to welding of pipe using the shielded metal arc welding process, including electrode selection, equipment setup, and safe shop practices.
 Emphasis on welding positions 1G and 2G using various electrodes.
+Prerequisite: WLDG 1457 or concurrent enrollment or consent of the instructor.

 WLDG 1453.
 Intermediate Layout and Fabrication.

-(2-4) An intermediate course in layout and fabrication.
+An intermediate course in layout and fabrication.
 Includes design and production of shop layout and fabrication.
 Emphasis placed on symbols, blueprints, and written specifications.

 WLDG 1457.
 Intermediate Shielded Metal Arc Welding (SMAW).
+(2-4)

-(2-4) A study of the production of various fillet and groove welds.
+A study of the production of various fillet and groove welds.
 Preparation of specimens testing in all positions.
 Prerequisite: WLDG 1428 or concurrent enrollment or consent of the instructor.